Jellyfish-Insights/andromeda/README.md

 # Building and Running

-The AP is composed of the following subsystems:
-  - Console App

 The code for all of them is located in the ```src``` directory.
 The instructions below assume you are there.